gcsalzburg/airspace-sentry/README.md

 + Save map pan and zoom to localStorage
 + Add aircraft type symbols
 + Fix bug to show aircraft hover inside incursion zone
++ Add favicon
++ Add name (Airbus A329) and optional flight code to the popup.
+Other data in status footer perhaps